-Many of us spend significant time trying to change someone else's mind.
+Many of us spend significant time in life trying to change other people's minds.
 We usually have good reasons to do so!
 Maybe we are a parent, trying to get our child to change her mind about something.
 Maybe we are a supervisor, trying to persuade an associate to change his mind about something.
 Maybe we are a preacher, trying to get sermon listeners to change their minds!
 Maybe we are even a politician trying to get a voter to change his or her mind.